 - write and present reports on geospatial data analysis

 Depending on their role, geospatial specialists need to have knowledge of:

-- geospatial data analysis and visualisation
+- geospatial data analysis

 - specialist geographic information systems (GIS) software